AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 published: true
 ---

+As part of the WIPO Manual on Open Source Patent Analytics project we will be working with patent data in R using [RStudio](http://www.rstudio.com).
+If you do not have a copy of RStudio follow the simple instructions for installing on your platform [here](http://www.rstudio.com/products/rstudio/download/).
+There are lots of resources on the site to help you get started including [online learning](http://www.rstudio.com/resources/training/online-learning/), [videos](http://www.rstudio.com/resources/webinars/), and [cheatsheets](http://www.rstudio.com/resources/cheatsheets/).
+The excellent [R-Bloggers site](http://www.r-bloggers.com) will demonstrate why it is worth investing time in R when working with patent data.

 Comma separated value files (or .csv) files are one of the most common and useful ways for sharing data.
 This includes patent data.

-This walkthrough covers the basics of importing .csv files into R and writing .csv files.
+This walk through covers the basics of importing .csv files into R and writing .csv files.
 We will use the freely available [ritonavir](https://drive.google.com/open?id=0B4piiKOCkRPDRlBlcGpxR0tMTms&authuser=0) patent dataset as the example.
-You can grab the datasets by either forking or downloading the [GitHub repository](https://github.com/poldham/opensource-patent-analytics).
+You can grab the datasets by either forking or downloading the [GitHub repository](https://github.com/poldham/opensource-patent-analytics) or downloading the [zip file](https://github.com/poldham/opensource-patent-analytics/blob/master/2_datasets/datasets.zip?raw=true).
 While we use patent data as the example, this will work for other types of .csv data.

 We will cover the following approaches to importing and writing .csv files here: